MrOtherGuy/fx-autoconfig/readme.md

 Scripts should generally use the `resources` folder for their files.
 The helper functions interacting with filesystem expect `resources` to be the root folder for script operations.

+The resources folder is registered to chrome:// scheme so scripts and stylesheets can use the following URL to access files within it:

+    "chrome://userChrome/content/<filename>.txt"

+Scripts folder is registered to: `chrome://userScripts/content/`

+The loader module folder is registered to `chrome://userchromejs/content/`

 ### _ucUtils.getFSEntry(fileName) -> fileHandle || enumerator for entries in a folder

 Get file handle for resources/some.txt: